-In 2022, nearly 60 percent of the U.S. Department of Justice's (DOJ) Foreign Corrupt Practices Act (FCPA) enforcement actions and more than two-thirds of FCPA-related prosecutions of individuals had connections to Latin America.
-U.S. regulators have increasingly leveraged ongoing local investigations in Latin America, collaborated with counterparts in the region, relied on a suite of federal statutes to reach non-FCPA conduct, prioritized resources, and incentivized whistleblower reports.
-Indeed, in fiscal year (FY) 2021, the U.S. Securities and Exchange Commission (SEC) received approximately 169 whistleblower reports originating in Latin America2 and in FY 2022, the list of foreign countries from which the highest number of tips originated included Mexico and Brazil.3
+In 2022, nearly 60% of the US Department of Justice's (DOJ) FCPA enforcement actions and more than two-thirds of FCPA-related prosecutions of individuals had connections to Latin America.
+US regulators have increasingly leveraged ongoing local investigations in Latin America, collaborated with counterparts in the region, relied on a suite of federal statutes to reach non-FCPA conduct, prioritized resources, and incentivized whistleblower reports.
+Indeed, in FY 2021, the US Securities and Exchange Commission (SEC) received approximately 169 whistleblower reports originating in Latin America2 and in FY 2022, the list of foreign countries from which the highest number of tips originated included Mexico and Brazil.3

-Consequently, companies operating in Latin America should be prepared for continued robust U.S. enforcement activity across the region.
+Consequently, companies operating in Latin America should be prepared for continued robust US enforcement activity across the region.

-This article summarizes recent U.S. enforcement trends in Latin America and highlights the key drivers for increased investigations and enforcement actions in the region.
+This Client Alert summarizes recent US enforcement trends in Latin America and highlights the key drivers for increased investigations and enforcement actions in the region.
 It also provides practical tips for ensuring compliance teams are prepared and accountable in this environment.
-Finally, it provides recommendations for companies facing inquiries from U.S. regulators.
+Finally, it provides recommendations for companies facing inquiries from US regulators.